 In the 4th and 5th century, Christianity spread to vast areas.
 It was also the time when the philosophical foundations of Christianity were laid and the most important religious leaders in the history of Christianity came out during these years.
 A big portion of these figures were born, grew up, and became bishops in Anatolia.
 The most important of these bishops during the years when the Roman Empire was divided into two as the Western and Eastern Roman Empire, were Basil of Caesarea (Kayseri), Gregory of Nazianzus, and John Chrysostom of Antioch (Antakya).

-According to Christianity, the location of this monastery was decided by two monks, who were later promoted to be saints.
-The monks named Barnabas and Sophronios saw Virgin Marry carrying Jesus Christ in their dreams and they saw Virgin Mary point to a hill.
+The history of the Soumela Monastery goes back to the 4th century.
+According to tradition, the location of this monastery was decided by two monks, who were later promoted to be saints.
+The monks named Barnabas and Sophronios saw Virgin Marry carrying baby Jesus in their dreams and they saw Virgin Mary point to a hill.
 When they woke up, the monks began their journey to find this place and came across each other exactly where Sumela Monastery stands today.
 They realized they had the same dream and concluded that it was a divine sign.
 This area was regarded as holy and Sumela Monastery was built in 386.

 The construction of the monastery began at Theodosius I era in the Roman Empire and it was restored from time to time in various periods.
 For example, it was restored by Belisarius, a famous commander of Emperor Justinian, in the 6th century and it was restored a couple of more times during the Byzantine Empire era.
 However, it took its final shape in Empire of Trebizond era.